PecanPiePOS/DeveloperAcademy-POSTECH-MC1-Flint/README.md

 # :iphone: UCanTouch

 An app that helps seniors easily follow the instruction for the use of Kiosk in front of them.
-(Background: Kiosks everywhere in South Korea)
+(Background: Self-Service Kiosks are everywhere in South Korea)

 ## :pushpin: Features